WatsonIoT-Ecosystem/iot_enocean/README.md

 **Note:** you will need root privileges to do this.
 On Raspberry pi use “sudo cp ….” to do this copy as root.

   **On completion:** You will have the all the required libraries built and installed at appropriate location.
-To verify run the command *define <some name> ENOCEANIOT* on telnet command line.
+To verify run the command *define testObj ENOCEANIOT* on telnet command line.
 No error verifies that everything went successfully.